rsyslog/rsyslog/source/configuration/modules/mmdblookup.rst

 .. versionadded:: 8.28.0

-Specifies the container to be used to store the fields ammended by mmdblookup.
+Specifies the container to be used to store the fields amended by mmdblookup.